 top of page

-Embracing Te Reo Māori with Te Whare Tapa Whā
+Embracing te Reo Māori with Te Whare Tapa Whā

 We've got a whole wiki of ideas to inspire you and your tamariki to grow and develop your te Reo Māori while continuing their hauora learning with Te Whare Tapa Whā.
 These activities can be done individually or across any wiki to bring some hauora goodness to each day while also connecting with each aspect of Te Whare Tapa Whā